meinsta/workload-id-demo/README.md

 The demo consists of four core components:
 * A Node app that has no inherent SPIFFE support, which calls to
 * A [Ghostunnel](https://github.com/ghostunnel/ghostunnel) proxy instance running in client mode, which calls to
-* A backend, written in Go, using the `go-spiffe` SDK
+* Two backends, written in Go, using the `go-spiffe` SDK
 * `tbot` instances that provide SVIDs for Ghostunnel and the backend app

-The Node app and Ghostunnel are deployed to a VM together, and the backend is deployed to its own VM.
+The Node app and Ghostunnel are deployed to a VM together, Backend 1 is deployed to its own VM, and Backend 2 is deployed to Kubernetes.

 By using mutually verifying SPIFFE IDs, the two apps communicate via mTLS wit guaranteed mutual identity.